 This means that our income tax expense is lower than 15% of our accounting income.
-The table below reconciles the differences between our FY23 accounting income (at 15%) to our income tax expense.
+The first table to the right reconciles the differences between our FY24 accounting income (at 15%) to our income tax expense.

 The actual income tax that AustralianSuper pays each year is different to the amount of income tax expense shown in AustralianSuper's financial statements each year.